strmprivacy/docs/docs/overview/hla.md

 ### Encryption Keys

-It is possible to move the decryption of events to the customers own environment.
+It is possible to move the decryption of events to the customer's own environment.
 In that case the client will receive the encryption keys (in [tink](https://developers.google.com/tink) format) via a batch exporter mechanism.
 See [the Exporting